-You should avoid all demonstrations and protests, as even peaceful protests may turn violent.
+Avoid all demonstrations and protests, as even peaceful protests may turn violent.
 In periods surrounding elections, unrest and violent protests can occur.
 Events in one country can also become the catalyst for unrest in another.
 Demonstrations and strikes may disrupt your travel plans, so monitor local and international media for information about possible new safety or security risks.

 Research local transport and tours

-When organising how to get around overseas, check out the local travel section in the travel advisories and access the road safety and driving, air travel and travelling by boat pages.
+When organising how to get around overseas, check out the local travel section in the

 Be aware that the safety standards you might expect of transport and tour operators, including adventure activities, are not always met.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
 Research the company you plan to use and make sure your travel insurance covers you.